TinhHuynh/FiBearForBear/README.md

 # FiBearForBear
-App Fibear For Bear is an Android project for SWD (Software Architecture & Design) assignment in my university
+Fibear For Bear is an Android project for SWD (Software Architecture & Design) assignment in my university.
+This app is for users who are girlfriends/boyfriends for hire